aldro61/colosse-tutorial/README.md

 but you might only have one.
 Pick the allocation you want to use and remember its identifier, e.g., nne-790-ae.

 ### Submitting a job to the scheduler
 Now, open the [example_job.msub](example_job.msub) file provided with this tutorial.
-The file header gives the scheduler some information about your job:
+The file header gives the scheduler some information about your job.
+For example, the header could be
 ```
 #!/bin/bash
 #PBS -l nodes=2:ppn=8,walltime=24:00:00